-Last time we took a look at The MOST POPULAR VAPES In Australia Of 2019, one of the winners of the electronic pen is Uwell Caliburn.
+last time we took a look at The MOST POPULAR VAPES In Australia Of 2019, one of the winners of the vape pen is Uwell Caliburn in Australia.

 The pod system craze has taken the industry by storm, we saw a hard transition from cloud chucking box mods to discrete all-in-one devices at the end of 2017, since then pretty much every single company has joined the hype train and created their own pod system to try and compete.
 Uwell is now trying to jump into what seems like a little late in the Australia pod system game, I've been using the Uwell Caliburn for the past week, but I can assure you it's definitely staying in my everyday essentials.

 Learn More Other Reviews:

 As with most of our other reviews, let's first start with the design of the device.
 The Caliburn is admittedly bigger than what I was expecting, compared to other pod systems out there, it's definitely a bit bulkier.
 Do I wish it was a bit sleeker and compact?
 Yes.
 But is it unbearable?
 Absolutely not.

 The increased size contributes to the bigger 520mAh battery.
 So it doesn't sound like a lot, a full charge on the Caliburn and got me through a full day no problem.
 But say if the battery does die on you throughout the day, the 1 amp quick charge got the battery from dead to a hundred percent and roughly about half an hour.

 You have a front-facing firing button with five times on/off feature, and above that is where your pod sets.
 The magnets securing the pod into the device itself is very strong.
 I didn't have any sort of problem with pods falling out on their own.
 The pods themselves hold two milliliters of E-juice and to fill them up, you just have to remove the drip tip which also acts as a stopper.
 The first time filling up a pod is a little difficult as it's really tight on there but after the first fill, it's much easier.